syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Data-Validation.md

 ![C:/Users/labuser/Desktop/a.png](Data-Validation_images/Data-Validation_img1.png)

-N>  The Model should also inherit the INotifyPropertychanged Interface.
+N>  The Model should also inherit the INotifyPropertyChanged Interface.